 Under that tree, you can spend some time in recollection, but you can also decide to journal about how you feel to let your emotions out!

 I don’t know if you have heard of this before, but hugging trees is a powerful practice to enhance your self-esteem, feel loved, and feel less alone!
 Hug a tree symbolizing death to establish a connection with those you lost.

 Meditate visualizing that tree

 If you don’t have the chance to spend some time around a tree, you can use a picture of it and then visualize it while spreading its energy around you!

 Giving a tree as a gift

 If you know someone who wants to establish a stronger connection with the afterlife or if this person is struggling to accept the death of someone who passed away lately, you can give them a tree as a gift.

-At first, they are small enough to stay in a pot but over time they will grow and they will be amazing in a garden, growing up together with the person you gave it to!
+At first, they are small enough to stay in a pot but over time they will grow and be amazing in a garden, growing up together with the person you gave it to!
 How beautiful is that?